vmware-archive/lattice/README.md

 What is Lattice
 ---------------

 Lattice is Saltstack GUI common repo.
-Javascript code to present interface to salt and HTML / CSS to bootstrap an app is included in Lattice.
-Javascript components provide an interface to Salt and store the data model that we will be presenting to the user.
-Information such as Jobs, Events, Minions, Commands and Docs is fetched by this framework and consumed by the front end.
+Lattice includes Javascript code to present interface to salt and HTML / CSS to bootstrap an app.
+Javascript components provide an interface to Salt and store the data model.
+Information such as Jobs, Events, Minions, Commands for example.
+This data model can be consumed by a front end.

 Contrubutions